|Nutrition Facts (per serving)|

-These instructions are for one hollow chocolate egg, approximately 4 inches long.
+These instructions are for one hollow chocolate egg.
+You will need a mold (approximately 4 inches long) that has separate top and bottom cavities.
 If your egg mold is a different size, you'll need to adjust the amount of chocolate coating as necessary.
 You'll want to get a mold that has two cavities, one for the top of the egg and one for the bottom.
 The bottom should be slightly flattened so it can easily balance.

 A note about the chocolate: We recommend using either tempered chocolate or chocolate-flavored candy coating for this recipe.
 If you melt regular chocolate, without tempering it, it will be dull or streaked, won't easily release from the mold, and will be soft at room temperature.
 Tempering the chocolate is the best solution, but because it's hard to temper small quantities of chocolate, you'll probably need to temper about a pound.
 You can use the excess chocolate to make other candies, or you can take a shortcut and use chocolate candy coating.

 1/4 cup white or colored candy coating, optional

 4 ounces chocolate candy coating, or tempered chocolate

 Make sure your chocolate mold is clean and completely dry.
 Wipe the inside thoroughly so that it's clean and streak-free, to give your candy the best possible shine.

 If you want to decorate your egg with colored designs, melt your white or colored candy coating in the microwave in short intervals, stirring after every 15 to 20 seconds until melted and smooth.